Palette-Labs-Inc/palette-labs-inc.github.io/PRODUCT_ENG.md

 - Don’t ask for permission - we have a [constraint culture](https://www.youtube.com/watch?v=wLQ-rq4FgQA&t=2920s), not a permission culture.
 - Own your work.
 Establishing your own objectives and timelines.
 - Initiative is key; don't wait for tasks to be handed to you or rely solely on predefined roles.
 If you would like to be managed you should work somewhere else.
-- No middle managers - we will never have managers which means you are your manager.
-You will have agency in your work.
 - Communicate directly and speak openly.

 #### Focus